mjain123/Chaos-Monkey-and-Doctor-Monkey/README.md

 To implement chaos monkey, we have made use of npm aws-sdk package.
 It provides methods to shut down, terminate, list instances, etc.

-Twice random numbers are generated.
+To select and terminate instances at ranodm, random numbers are generated twice in our implementation.
 First - to select number of instances to stop.
 Second - to select the instance to stop.

 ```sh
 var number = Math.floor(random(1, instances.length-1));           // random number of instances to shut down